 Recently a mom I deeply respect said through tears that she wishes she had spent more time playing with her now grown-up daughter.
 It kind of makes me think.

 Do I spend more time playing than doing chores?

 Do I stop when my 3-year-old wants to have fun?

 I know the pressure of feeling like there is so much to do.
-But I always notice there is more need to be done.
+But I always notice there is more that needs to be done.
 More laundry to fold.
 And there is also a life to be lived with a little one who won’t be little forever.

 Stop and enjoy the moment

 These moments are passing by so quickly and I hope I’m using my time wisely.
 This motherhood road has me giving more of myself than I ever thought was possible.
 It is also giving me tears of laughter, happy giggles from tickle fights, wide-eyed wonder, and imagination.

 Being a mom is so hard because you have to give so much of yourself.
 But when I stop to think about all I’m giving, I can quickly see all the good things I am getting.
 It is hard but rewarding.
 It is long days with fun moments.